streamingfast/substreams/docs/new/common/deployable-services.md

 ### Choose a Sink

-Depending on your needs, you must use how you want to consume the data: using a SQL database or a subgraph.
-The data model that you Substreams emit
+Depending on your needs, you must choose how you want to consume the data: using a SQL database or a subgraph.
+Substreams using the SQL sink must have a `db_out` module and those using the subgraph sink must have a `graph_out` module.

 ### Add the Sink Configuration